-Few symbols produce as much controversy within the Old Norse community as the one we call Vegvisir (“Wayfinder”).
+Few symbols produce as much controversy within the Old Norse community as the one we call Vegvisir (“Wayfinder”), and that sometimes is referred to as the “Viking Compass” or “Nordic Compass”.
 Historians hate it, and tattoo artists love it.
 Why?
 Well mostly because we can’t really connect it with the Vikings that so many people want to connect it to, and probably because it looks and sounds really intriguing.

 With all of this confusion going around the internet about the Vegvisir, I wanted to clear up as much as I can by walking you through exactly what we know about this symbol, what it means, where it comes from, and whether or not it is actually connected to the Vikings.

 So if you’ve ever considered a Vegvisir tattoo, piece of jewelry, or poster on your wall, read this first and learn what you’re getting into.